Running a business in today’s economy is significantly challenging. You must juggle relentless pressures from market changes to operational surprises.

 Effective risk management planning can help your company locate potential risks.
 The process involves finding, documenting, and analysing potential threats that could impact your business goals.

-These challenges are related to a new project or an existing one.
+These challenges relate to a new or existing project.
 It is the most crucial step to apply mitigation methods.
-Risk assessment is vital as it can aid in preventing issues before they affect the entire project timeline or operations.
+Risk management in a business is vital, as it can help prevent issues before they affect the entire project timeline or operations.

 2. Better Decision-Making